-- are able to earn in Australia above the Fair Work High Income Threshold (FWHIT), currently $153,600 per year which is demonstrated with evidence of the current earnings, future job offerings or recent PhD or Masters graduates in the target sectors.
+- are able to earn above the Fair Work High Income Threshold (FWHIT) (currently AU$167,000 per annum) in Australia which can be demonstrated with evidence of current earnings, future job offers or recent PhD graduates in the target sectors.

-You will need an Australian citizen or Australian organisation to nominate you for the Global Talent visa.
-The nomination does not cost anything and does not come with any ongoing obligations.
+You will need an Australian citizen or Australian organisation to nominate (endorse) you for the Global Talent visa.
+There is no fee payable with the nomination, and there are no ongoing obligations for your nominator.

 You do not need to show that you are currently earning more than this amount to be granted a Global Talent visa, although if you do earn more than this it will certainly help the application.
 The requirement is only that you demonstrate that you have the potential to earn that amount of money.

 Laksh is a medical researcher working in Australia for a State government.
 His current annual salary is $98,000 which is less than the required $158,500 for the Global Talent Visa.
 By doing market research and collecting evidence of salaries in the private sector for similar type occupations we were able to argue that Laksh has the capacity to earn above the $158,500 threshold based on his projected career advancement.